jfspps/BodyBand/README.md

 ### Populating tblExercise

-This table details how to set up the bands and where to position for a given exercise.
+This table details how to set up the bands and where to position them for a given exercise.

 ### Populating tblRepetition

-This table details the number of repetitions or 'reps' for a given band, which is detailed in the table tblBandStat.
+This table details the number of repetitions or 'reps' for a given band, detailed in the table tblBandStat.

 ### Populating tblBandStat